rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -d, -debug
 Enable debug output

+#### -devrandom
+Use /dev/random for generating the master key instead of the default Go implementation.
+This is especially useful on embedded systems with Go versions prior to 1.9, which fall back to weak random data when the getrandom syscall is blocking.
+Using this option can block indefinitely when the kernel cannot harvest enough entropy.

 #### -extpass string
 Use an external program (like ssh-askpass) for the password prompt.
 The program should return the password on stdout, a trailing newline is